galaxyproject/training-material/RAD-Seq/tutorials/de_novo_rad.md

 >    > * Press **Start**
 >
 >    > ### :bulb: Tip:
->    >    Changing the file type `fastq` to `fastqsanger` once the data file is in your history.
-As we know here that the datatype is fastqsanger, we can directly change it through the upcoming method.
-Normally, you need to execute FastQGroomer to be sure to have a correct fastqsanger file format.
-And if you don't know how your quality score is encoded on raw fastQ files, please, use the FastQC tool to determine it!
+>    >    Changing the file type `fastq` to `fastqsanger` once the data file is in your history (warning!
+Be cautious because there is closed datatpes as `fastqcssanger`).
+As we know here that the datatype is `fastqsanger`, we can directly change it through the upcoming method.
+Normally, you need to execute `FastQGroomer` tool to be sure to have a correct `fastqsanger` file format.
+And if you don't know how your quality score is encoded on raw fastQ files, please, use the `FastQC` tool to determine it!
 >    >
 >    >    * Click on the pencil button displayed in your dataset in the history
 >    >    * Choose **Datatype** on the top